How to use rail ticket vending machines

 If you’re planning to make multiple trips on rail or bus in a service day, our Day Pass may be your most affordable option.
 With a Day Pass you can ride all day for the price of a round-trip.
 Day Passes may be purchased at the Local or Regional/Airport fare level.

 During major special events and sporting events, RTD may offer increased service on select rail lines, depending on anticipated attendance.
 Please be aware that the trains may be at capacity before and after these events.
 Special ticket windows may also be in service at select rail stations for special events.
 In addition to increased rail service, RTD offers BroncosRide (all home games) and RockiesRide (select home games) direct bus service from several metro area Park-n-Rides.

 Discount fares are available for all seniors 65+, individuals with disabilities, Medicare recipients, elementary, middle and high school students ages 6-19.
-Children 5 years of age or younger ride free with a fare-paying adult.
+Children 5 years of age or younger ride free with a fare-paying adult (limit three children with each fare-paying adult).
 Active duty members of the U.S. military ride for free on all RTD services.
 Proof of eligibility is required for all passengers using discounted fare products.